Conditional logic allows you to show or hide specific fields based on user responses to multi-choice questions.

 📝 Additional insights:

-And logic: Use when multiple conditions must be met for a specific action (e.g., showing a field).
+"And" logic: Use when multiple conditions must be met for a specific action (e.g., showing a field).

-Or logic: Use when different responses trigger different actions (e.g., showing specific fields based on individual answers).
+"Or" logic: Use when different responses trigger different actions (e.g., showing specific fields based on individual answers).

 Implementing conditional logic in your form